MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 - SPO160
 - MET150
 ms.assetid: 479cfd6b-900b-46aa-b497-c13787771d3f
-description: Learn how you can customize the search experience in SharePoint to help users find the information they're looking for. ms.custom: seo-marvel-apr2020
+description: Learn how you can customize the search experience in Microsoft SharePoint to help users find the information they're looking for. ms.custom: seo-marvel-apr2020
 ---